davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

 method does nothing.
-As you can see in the examples of BouncerMorph

-and MouseSensorMorph you can easily override this inherited method

-to suit your needs.
+As you can see in the examples of BouncerMorph and MouseSensorMorph you can easily override this inherited method to suit your needs.

 By default the step() method is called once per display cycle.

-Depending on the number of actively stepping morphs and the

-complexity of your step() methods this can cause quite a strain on

-your CPU, and also result in your application behaving differently

-on slower computers than on fast ones.
+Depending on the number of actively stepping morphs and the complexity of your step() methods this can cause quite a strain on your CPU, and also result in your application behaving differently on slower computers than on fast ones.

-setting
+Setting